hugonzb/Product-Lookup/README.md

 Next follow the H2 configuration steps for either MacOSX or Windows OS accordingly.
 <br>
 <h3> MacOS H2 Instructions </h3>
 Once you have launched H2, you should notice a system tray (yellow 3D cylinder in your top task bar).
 If you see this icon it means the H2 server is up and running.
 Click on this icon and press “Create a new database.”
-This will open up a dialog box which will look like figure 1.
+This will open up a dialog box.
 Next:
 <br>
 - Set the database path to “./test”.
 <br>